SamChou19815/website/packages/blog/blog/2020-01-09-implement-autocomplete.md

 ```

 Fortunately, parser generators support recovery parsing natively nowadays.
 I use
-[ANTLR4](https://github.com/antlr/antlr4) for SAMLANG, and it defaults to parsing with recovery.
+[ANTLR4](https://github.com/antlr/antlr4) for samlang, and it defaults to parsing with recovery.
 However, you need to be careful.
 ANTLR4 can generate a parse tree that can be accepted by its
 generated visitor interface, but it can return `null` when it cannot deal with a really broken node.
 Therefore, you need to handle `null` safety everywhere.